di-unipi/edvige/README.md

 at the University of Pisa.
 In this repository,
 you will find the code
-to serve our website,
+to serve our public calendar,
 which we currently screencast
 near the coffee machines. ☕

-This amount of spaghetti
-that we love to call codebase
-depends on various tools.
 Assuming that you already installed
 `npm` for
 [NodeJS](https://nodejs.org/en/)